-This study will use a classic between groups experiment design to understand the awareness of brand activism and the impact on consumer attitudes and behaviors.
-This survey will ask one group of participants to identify (by writing in a text box) a brand they purchased products from multiple times that brings them joy but they do not consider the products a necessity (hedonic) and the other group of participants to identify a brand they purchased products from multiple times which they consider the products they purchase as a necessity (utilitarian).
-Both groups will then be presented with scales to measure the extent of their awareness of the brand's activist efforts, their behavior toward the brand if the consumer is aware the brand participates in activism, their attitudes toward the brand if the consumer is aware that the brand participates in activism, and how these behaviors and attitudes would change if presented with new information that conflicts with the information on activist efforts.
+- This study will use a classic between groups experiment design. - One group of participants will be asked via survey to identify a brand they purchased multiple times that brings them joy but they don't consider a necessity (hedonic), and the other will identify a brand they purchased as a necessity (utilitarian). - Both groups will be presented with scales to measure the extent of their awareness of the brands activist efforts, their behavior toward the brand if the consumer is aware the brand participates in activism, their attitudes toward the brand if the consumer is aware that the brand participates in activism, and how these behaviors and attitudes would change if presented with new information that conflicts with the information on activist efforts.